squigg/livetimer/README.md

 Features include timer control, templated timers, sound/colour effects.

-It communicates via JSON API to the front-end, a custom API to the phone app, and uses Pusher service for mobile phone notifications.

-Code works and is used for my home video surveillance (watching cats), but is not perfect / fully tested etc.
+Code works and was successfully used at the Hackathon for controlling timings for final pitch and judges questions, but is not perfect / fully tested etc.

 ## TODO
 - Better error handling for websocket failures